manifoldco/torus-cli/docs/qa.md

 - [ ]   `ag help` displays the help prompt after an `npm install -g ag`
 - [ ]   `ag prefs list` displays the path to your `public_key_file`
 - [ ]   `ag signup` prompts you for an access code, username, name and email, before verifying and authenticating you
-- [ ]  A user cannot sign-up with a valid access code
+- [ ]  A user cannot sign-up without a valid access code
 - [ ]   `ag status` displays your current working context
 - [ ]   `ag logout` logs you out
 - [ ]   `ag login` prompts you for an email and password, before authenticating you